 The UN Biodiversity Lab provides a platform where users can access the world’s best global and national spatial datasets.
 But how can decision-makers use these data to take action based on their specific national priorities?
 UNDP and partners are combining forces with select countries around the world to use these data to produce ‘maps of hope’ that identify where nature-based actions can safeguard essential life support areas to maintain key biodiversity and ecosystem services.
 The project uses cutting-edge science to spatial data to place nature at the center of sustainable development.
-Initially piloted in Costa Rica, Colombia, Kazakhstan, Peru, and Uganda, the project has now expanded to include Cambodia, the Dominican Republic, Ecuador, Haiti, and South Africa.
+Initially piloted in Costa Rica, Colombia, Kazakhstan, Peru, and Uganda, the project has now expanded to include Cambodia, Chile, the Dominican Republic, Ecuador, Haiti, Nepal and South Africa.

 Essential Life Support Areas - ELSAs